maxckelly/travelApp/development-log.md

 - I have also been working on documentation in the README.md file, user testing and more.
 ### Friday 6th September 2019

+- Fixed a error: I encountered an error which was if you had no trips created and you clicked "Download Itinerary" it would cause the app to crash.
+I implemented an if statement saying if the trips_array is empty then print to screen the following and loop over again.